Shop the best Amazon Prime fashion and luggage deals ahead of Black Friday 2022

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission

-Ready to save big on fashion ahead of the holiday season?
-Amazon's second Prime Day, Prime Early Access sale, starts today, October 11 and runs through tomorrow, October 12.
-You'll find early Black Friday discounts across all categories, including fashion and luggage deals.
-We've found tons of markdowns on clothing, shoes, accessories and shapewear from fan-favorite brands like Calvin Klein, Columbia, Samsonite, Adidas and more.
+It's never too early to get your holiday shopping out of the way.
+Amazon is making it simple with their second Prime Day, Prime Early Access sale, beginning today, October 11 and running through tomorrow, October 12.
+Shoppers can take advantage of Black Friday deals across all categories, including fashion and luggage deals.
+Keep your family and friends (and yourself, too) stylish throughout the year with tons of markdowns on clothing, shoes, accessories, and shapewear from popular brands including Levi's, Ugg, Alo Yoga, New Balance and more.
 To snag all these fashion deals ahead of the Black Friday rush, all you have to do is sign up for an Amazon Prime membership.

 Shop Amazon Prime fashion deals